umccr/RNAsum/README.md

 ## Workflow

 The pipeline consist of four main components illustrated and breifly described below.
-See the [workflow.md](workflow.md) for the complete description of the workflow.
+See the [workflow.md](workflow.md) for the complete description of the **[data processing workflow](workflow.md)**.

 <img src="img/RNAseq_report_workflow.png" width="100%">